 Princie just had to know who the girl was.
-She would be his bride and they would live happily ever after.
+She would be his bride, and they would live happily ever after.
 Being a resourceful fellow he searched the ballroom for anything that would help him find his golden girl.
 Finally he found a shoe.
-So he goes off and searches.
-And he searches.
-And he searches.
-He leaves no stone unturned.
-He knocks on every door in the kingdom.
-Till finally he comes to Stepmom’s house.
+So he went off and searched.
+And he searched.
+And he searched.
+He left no stone unturned.
+He knocked on every door in the kingdom.
+Till finally he came to Stepmom’s house.

 Think about it, ladies.
 Would you marry a guy who couldn’t even remember your face the next day?
-All I can say is that must have been one whale of a hang-over he had.
 The only way he would know you was by your shoe size?
 I don’t think so.
 Which brings me to Cindy Rella.
-She goes to a party.
-Dances all night with a guy.
-Takes off before midnight.
-He realizes he’s in love but he can’t even remember her smile, much less her eyes.
-Reason being we know what he was looking at, don’t we?
+She went to a party.
+Danced all night with a guy.
+Took off before midnight.
+He realized he’s in love but he can’t even remember her smile, much less her eyes.
+Reason being we know what he was looking at.
+Don’t we?
 And it wasn’t her face.

-So he shows up at Cindy’s doorstep.
-Only thing he doesn’t even take a second look at Cindy.
+So he showed up at Cindy’s doorstep.
+Only thing he didn’t even take a second look at Cindy.
 Nope.
-He’s after her step sisters.
+He went after the steps.
 After all, even with the warts, they were the local cheerleaders.
 What’s a better wife for a prince than a cheerleader?